-Most potty seats are designed to easily fit on most regular toilets nowadays.
-Still, for a better fit, aim for the models with an adjustable dial or a suction.
+Most potty seats are designed to easily fit most regular toilets.
+Still, for a better fit, aim for models with an adjustable dial or a suction.
 But, if the seat still shifts too much, you may want to start considering another option.

 How Long Before My Child Will Be Fully Potty Trained?

-About 50-60% of the children are fully trained by 3 years of age.
-However, it is not unusual for some children not to be trained until they are 3 and a half years old.
-If your kid is over 4 years old and not fully trained, you should talk to a pediatrician.
+About 50-60% of children are fully trained by 3 years of age.
+If your kid is over 4 years old and not fully trained, talk to a pediatrician.

 How Long Should a Child Be Sitting on the Potty?

 Long story short, as long as they want to.
-Once you introduce them to the potty, they will spend lots of time on it.
+Once you introduce them to the potty, they may spend lots of time on it.
 Sometimes, they may even sit on a potty with the clothes on in front of the tv.
-This is a quite normal process of your toddler getting comfortable with the potty.
+This is quite normal process as your toddler gets comfortable with the potty.

-In conclusion, I would like to remind you to choose potty training toilets that you are sure your child will like because a fun shaped potty will be more interesting for them to use.
-Moreover, look to see how sturdy and balanced the potty toilet is because toddlers tend to move around all the time even when defecating.
+In conclusion, choose potty training toilets that you are sure your child will like because a fun shaped potty will be more interesting for them to use.
+Additionally, sturdiness and balance are important since toddlers tend to move around all the time even when defecating.

-A well balanced potty toilet will ensure that the toilet does not tip over when your child starts moving around as all toddlers do!
+A well-balanced potty toilet will ensure that the toilet does not tip over when your child starts moving around.
 Lastly, make sure the toilet bowl is easy to detach and is easy to clean under running water.
 Keep in mind that some models have a detachable bowl whereas other models don’t and that would mean you would need to wash the entire potty toilet every time.
 Also, look for models that have a flush as that will help instill good habits in your toddler from an early age.